Dr Az Hakeem

 All consultations take place in comfortable settings to put you at ease and are confidential, with necessary communications being made to relevant other professionals involved in your care, including your GP, with consent.

-Dr Az Hakeem is a consultant medical psychotherapist and fully trained in a number of differing types of psychotherapy.
+Dr Az Hakeem is a consultant medical psychotherapist and fully trained in a number of different types of psychotherapy.

 He is able to treat the following conditions: